-Dr. Arthur Agatston, leading preventive cardiologist and author of The South Beach Diet Wake-Up Call, recommends steel-cut oats and rolled or old-fashioned, slow-cooking oats, rather than the more highly processed instant varieties.
+Dr. Arthur Agatston, leading preventive cardiologist and author of The South Beach Diet Supercharged, recommends steel-cut oats and rolled or old-fashioned, slow-cooking oats, rather than the more highly processed instant varieties.
 These high-fiber types of oatmeal have been minimally processed and will help keep blood sugar levels steady, minimizing cravings.
 Plus, studies have linked eating whole grains to a reduced risk of cardiovascular disease and high blood pressure.

 It's also important to select hot cereals — including oatmeal — that have at least 3 grams of fiber and no more than 2 grams of sugar per serving.